 var statusCode = response.statusCode;

-// If origin returned 5xx error, return maintenance page
+// If origin returned 5xx error, return error page

 if (statusCode >= 500 && statusCode < 600) {